-We’d recommend using a primer such as INSL-X SXA11009A-04 acrylic bonding primer or KILZ L211101 latex primer if you’re not planning on stripping the cabinets beforehand, or if you’re concerned about an eventual build-up of mold or mildew, you can take preventative action by priming your cabinets with something like this KILZ Kitchen and Bath Interior Primer that has a mildew-resistant finish.
+We’d recommend using a primer such as acrylic bonding primer or even latex primer if you’re not planning on stripping the cabinets beforehand, or if you’re concerned about an eventual build-up of mold or mildew, you can take preventative action by priming your cabinets with a primer that is mildew-resistant.

 Painters tape is often overlooked, yet is one of the most essential pieces of equipment you can have when painting your kitchen cabinets, or when doing any type of DIY furniture makeover, for that matter).

 It will be a lifesaver when it comes to covering areas you’d like to keep paint-free, and it can be used to mark out the layout of the cabinets in your kitchen so that when you come to reinstall them after being painted, they’ll be in the same places they were before you started.

 Finally, it can be useful to keep a bit of liquid deglosser on you when you’re painting your kitchen cabinets, as this can be used to dull old paint, gloss, or varnish rather than sanding down the surfaces completely.

 One of the best liquid deglossers we can recommend is this Klean Strip liquid sander deglosser pack of 2, which is rated as Amazon’s top choice.
 It’s an affordable option and you should have plenty to complete your kitchen cabinets, as well as having some left over!